-When Microsoft has designed ASP.NET Core, testing was part of the design.
+When Microsoft designed ASP.NET Core, testability was a core design goal.
 Using dependency injection, you can unit test your middlewares and controllers.
-But you can also use the TestServer to make integration tests.
-This means you can test your full web application without an IIS server or any external thing.
-It's a fully in-process server.
-A simple example will be much clearer.
-Let's use the following controller:
+You can also use TestServer for integration tests, which lets you test your entire web application without IIS or any external infrastructure.
+It runs fully in-process.
+Consider the following example:

 C#